 - Clean, lean protein foods — Choose pasture-raised chicken and turkey or grass-fed lean meats to provide your body with adequate protein needed to maintain muscle and bone health.
 Other good protein sources include cage-free eggs, fish, bone broth or other unprocessed protein powders, beans, and legumes.

-To avoid unwanted weight gain, consuming inflammatory ingredients or complications due to nutrient deficiencies, reduce or eliminate the following foods: added sugar, sweetened beverages or snacks, refined vegetable oils, refined grain products, too much alcohol and tobacco products (smoking impairs blood flow and adds to nutrient deprivation to spinal tissues).
+To avoid unwanted weight gain, consuming inflammatory ingredients or complications due to nutrient deficiencies, reduce or eliminate the following foods: added sugar, sweetened beverages or snacks, refined vegetable oils, refined grain products, and too much alcohol and tobacco products.
+(Smoking impairs blood flow and adds to nutrient deprivation to spinal tissues.)

 6. Supplements to Reduce Inflammation and Pain

 - Fish oil (2,000 milligrams daily): People with back pain need higher doses of omega-3 fats to help reduce inflammation.
 Supplementation is often required since most of our diets don’t include the necessary dosage.